 Pulse College offers two types of scholarships.

-Each Scholarship awardee will become a Pulse College Ambassador, and a representative for the Scoring for Film & Visual Media MA program.
-As a college ambassador they attend and support selected events and roles throughout the academic year for the Scoring for Film and Visual Media master’s program.
+Each Scholarship awardee will become a Pulse College Ambassador, and a representative for the Scoring for Film & Visual Media MA programme.
+As a college ambassador they attend and support selected events and roles throughout the academic year for the Scoring for Film and Visual Media MA programme.
 To receive more information on the scholarships please use the Enquiry Form at the top of this page.